MiczFlor/RPi-Jukebox-RFID/documentation/builders/installation.md

 This will switch directly to the specified feature branch during installation.

 > [!NOTE]
-> For all branches *except* the current Release future3/main, you will need to build the Web App locally on the Pi.
-This is not part of the installation process due to memory limitation issues.
+> For all branches *except* the current Release future3/main, the Web App needs to be build locally on the Pi.
+This is part of the installation process.
+> If you make changes to the Web App sources you need to rebuild it.
 See [Developer steps to install](../developers/development-environment.md#steps-to-install)

 If you suspect an error you can monitor the installation-process with